arrow-right facebook file-download instagram sort-down twitter youtube

 Global Travel

-The Global Travel Program in Upper School affords Abington Friends School students at the opportunity to travel to locations far and wide to form deep connections with people, places and ideas.
+The Global Travel Program in Upper School affords Abington Friends School students the opportunity to travel to locations far and wide to form deep connections with people, places and ideas.
 Our trips focus on experiential learning and cultural immersion, and every exploration is followed by deliberate reflections, discussions and activities designed to help students engage in deeper thinking around their experiences.
 Through each year’s diverse selection of trips, we aim to cultivate inquisitive learners who understand their personal obligation to the global community and are prepared to engage with the world.
 Twelfth grade students have the option to make these trips the basis of their Senior Capstone Projects.

-Spring 2023
+Memories: Spring 2023

 Outdoor Education and Photography